-Data Maintenance and Management of the Central Repository "refers to the process for storing data at the [C]entral [R]epository, indexing the data for linkages, searches, and retrieval, dividing the data into logical partitions when necessary to optimize access and retrieval, and the creation and storage of data backups."
+Data Maintenance and Management of the Central Repository "refers to the process for storing data at the [C]entral [R]epository, indexing the data for linkages, searches, and retrieval, dividing the data into logical partitions when necessary to optimize access and retrieval, and the creation and storage of data backups."119 electronically without any manual intervention.
+Additionally, the Plan Processor is required to create and maintain for a minimum of six years a symbol history and mapping table, as well as to provide a tool that will display a complete issue symbol history that will be accessible to CAT Reporters, Participants and the SEC.

 The Plan Processor must create a formal records retention policy to be approved by the Operating Committee.
 All of the data (including both corrected and uncorrected or rejected data) in the Central Repository must be kept online for a rolling six year period, which would create a six year historical audit trail.
-This data must be directly available and searchable by regulators electronically without any manual intervention.
-Additionally, the Plan Processor is required to create and maintain for a minimum of six years a symbol history and mapping table, as well as to provide a tool that will display a complete issue symbol history that will be accessible to CAT Reporters, Participants and the SEC.
+This data must be directly available and searchable by regulators

-&lt;sup>119 Adopting Release at 45790 n.782.
+119 Adopting Release at 45790 n.782.